by Howard Fosdick © FolkFluteWorld.com

 6 holes indicates a penny whistle.
 So if anything, this is a penny whistle sitting in a recorder box with which it has no legitimate association.

-This item is, in fact, unplayable.
-You might buy it as a beautiful collectible, but it is not a playable musical instrument.
+So this item is unplayable.
+You might buy it as a lovely collectible, but it is not a playable musical instrument.
 The seller may or may not have been aware of this fact.